-Lesson 16 | Tips for overloading operators |
+Lesson 16 Tips for overloading operators

-Objective | Review some operator overloading guidelines. |
+Objective Review some operator overloading guidelines.

-Tips for Overloading Operators
+Overloading Operators in C++

 Operator overloading can be misused and abused.
 Here is a quick review of some of the operator overloading guidelines discussed so far in this course.

-Operator overloading is easily misused.
-Do not overload operators when such overloading can lead to misinterpretation.
+Operator overloading is easily misused, so do not overload operators when such overloading can lead to misinterpretation.
 The domain of use should have a widely used notation that conforms to your overloading.
+Overload related operators in a manner consistent with C++ community expectations.
+For example, the relational operators <, >, <=, and >= should all be meaningful and provide expected inverse behaviors.

-Use friend functions
+Use friend Functions

 Generally speaking, you should overload symmetrical binary operators, such as

-Recall that using a member function to provide overloading for symmetrical binary operators causes the first argument to be passed via the this
++, *, ==, !=, and && with friend functions.
+Both arguments are then passed as ordinary parameters.
+This subjects both arguments to the same rules of parameter passing.
+Recall that using a member function to provide overloading for symmetrical binary operators causes the first argument to be passed via the this pointer.

-Overloading assignment with new
+Overloading Assignment with new

+Any time a class uses new to construct objects, it should provide an explicitly overloaded operator=().
 This advice is analogous to our rule that such a class provide an explicit copy constructor.
 The compiler-provided default assignment operator semantics would in most cases give spurious behavior.
 This leads to a suggested normal form for classes with heap-managed memory.

 //Normal Form for heap managed classes illustrated